Small-cap funds versus large-cap funds

 When choosing U.S. stock mutual funds, one big decision for investors is whether to go for large-capitalization or small-capitalization funds.

 "Capitalization" refers to the size of a company, calculated by multiplying its current stock price by the number of shares outstanding.

-"I think it makes sense to have both," says Russel Kinnel, director of fund research at Chicago-based Morningstar, echoing the opinion of other investment experts.
+"I think it makes sense to have both," says Russel Kinnel, director of fund research at Chicago-based investment research firm Morningstar, echoing the opinion of other investment experts.

 Most financial advisers counsel a bigger exposure to large cap than small cap.
 "Large cap is a bigger part of the market and economy.
-Typically 70 percent or more of the market's value is in large cap," Kinnel says.
-But, "From having both, you get an added level of diversification.
+Typically, 70 percent or more of the market's value is in large cap," Kinnel says.
+But, he adds, "From having both, you get an added level of diversification.
 There are times when one does better."

 Small-cap stocks range in market cap from $300 million to $2 billion, while large-cap stocks are $10 billion or more.
-Mid caps fall in between.
+Mid-cap stocks fall in between.

 Stock performance and volatility

 Historically, small-cap stocks have outperformed large-cap stocks, but they also have been more volatile.
 From 1926 through 2012, small-cap stocks averaged an annual return of 12.28 percent, compared to 10.08 percent for large cap, according to Morningstar Ibbotson data.

 "Large-cap companies can't grow like small-cap ones," as a company can only get so big, says Mick Heyman, an independent financial adviser in San Diego.
 "If you can get a few real athletes among small cap, the next Apple or whatever, that's where you can make money."

 But with that reward comes higher risk, experts say.